Donald Ave Water Quality Retrofit

 This project is one of many City efforts to address water quality concerns in the drinking water source for more than 100,000 Whatcom County residents.
 Lake Whatcom has been listed as a polluted body of water by the Washington Department of Ecology (Ecology) since 1998 because it does not meet water quality standards for dissolved oxygen due to high amounts of phosphorous entering the lake.

-This project would retrofit an existing stormwater facility to improve phosphorous removal and reduce pollution in Lake Whatcom.
+This project would retrofit an existing stormwater facility to improve phosphorus removal and reduce pollution in Lake Whatcom.
 Learn more:

 Work along Northshore Drive and Donald Avenue east of Northshore is expected.
 This site is located next to a two-lane road without an easy detour.
 Work will be planned to minimize impacts to roadway users during construction.
-While delays should be expected during construction, access to homes will be maintained.
+While we expect there to be delays during construction, we will maintain access to homes.
 View a vicinity map.

 Below is an estimated timeline for this project.
 Please note that these dates are tentative and may change.